sagemath/trac_to_gh/Issue 9648.md

 # Issue 9648: New feature: ModulesWithBasis allows module_morphism's to a wider class of codomains

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9648

 Original creator: stumpc5